John Nash (artist): Later life

 At the beginning of the Second World War Nash served in the Observer Corps, moving to the Admiralty in 1940 as an official war artist with the rank of Captain in the Royal Marines.
 He was promoted acting major in 1943, and relinquished his commission in November 1944.

-After the war, Nash lived at Wormingford, in the Stour Valley in Essex where he had bought the Elizabethan yeoman's house, Bottengoms in 1944.
+After the war, Nash lived at Wormingford, in the Stour Valley in Essex, where he had bought the Elizabethan yeoman's house, Bottengoms in 1944.
 Nash joined the staff of the Royal College of Art in 1945 and continued to teach there and later at the Flatford Mill field studies centre.
 When in Essex, Nash taught at Colchester Art School and in 1946, along with Henry Collins, Cedric Morris, Lett Haines and Roderic Barrett, became one of the founders of Colchester Art Society and later the Society's president.
 Nash bequeathed his personal library and several of his paintings and engravings to The Minories, Colchester, who later sold most of the material to the Tate.
 Nash became an Associate of the Royal Academy in 1940 and a full member in 1951.
 He became a Commander of the Order of the British Empire (CBE) in 1964.
 His retrospective exhibition at the Royal Academy in 1967 was the first for a living painter.

 Nash suffered from severe arthritis in later years.
 His wife died in 1976; they had been married for over 58 years.
 Nash died on 23 September 1977, in Colchester.
-They are both buried at St Andrew's, Wormingford, Essex.
-Ronald Blythe inherited Bottengoms from Nash.
+They are both buried at St Andrew's church in Wormingford.
+The author Ronald Blythe inherited Bottengoms from Nash.